All About Air Conditioners for Restaurants

 The more single-splits you install the more external condensers you require.
 If external space is at a premium then please see the other options in this menu.

-When selecting these units for an open plan area it’s important to consider whether you are likely to partition the room in the future.
-If partitioning is likely or you are looking for individual cooling control then you should consider a Single-Split System.
+When selecting these units for an open-plan area, it’s important to consider whether you are likely to partition the room in the future.
+If partitioning is likely or you are looking for individual cooling control, then you should consider a Single-Split System.

 Many commercial buildings in the UK and especially in London do not have planning permission to place condenser boxes on their exterior walls or roofs.
 In these cases, Water-Cooled Air Conditioners are the ideal solution as the entire system is located within the property.